jlewi/foyle/docs/content/en/docs/tech-notes/tn011_eval_data.md

 ## TL;DR

-An evaluation dataset is critical for being able to evaluate quickly.
-Right now cost is a major concern because Ghost Cells use a lot of tokens due to the naive implementation.
+An evaluation dataset is critical for being able to iterate quickly.
+Right now cost is a major concern because Ghost Cells use a lot of tokens due to a naive implementation.
 There are a number of experiments we'd like to run to see if we can reduce cost without significantly impacting quality.